christophergandrud/imfr/README.md

 | M          | Monthly     |
 | Q          | Quarterly   |

+### Supplying Parameter Arguments to imf_data: A Tale of Two Workflows

 There are two ways to supply parameters to `imf_data`: by supplying vector arguments or by supplying a modified parameters list.